imziaurrehman/fooddecoreui/README.md

 This project is a starting point for a Flutter application.

-in this project i simply created food decore app ui contains tab bar which has different categories. two screens one is home another is detail.
+in this project i simply created food decore app ui contains tab bar which has different categories. it has two screens one is home another is detail.

 <table>
   <tr>